General Optimal Step-size for ADMM-type Algorithms: Domain Parametrization and Optimal Rates: Introduction

 \section{Introduction}

 An ongoing trend referred to as `Big Data' is drawing an increasing amount of attention from both industry and academia.
 How to efficiently handle the explosion of data is of central importance.
 In the review paper by Stephen Boyd et al. \cite{boyd12}, the Alternating Direction Method of Multipliers (ADMM) is recommended: `\textit{It is well suited to distributed convex optimization, and in particular to large-scale problems arising in statistics, machine learning, and related areas.'} The ADMM algorithm was introduced by Glowinski and Marrocco \cite{glowinski1975approximation} in 1975, and Gabay and Mercier \cite{gabay1976dual} in 1976, with roots in the 1950s.
 The algorithm was studied throughout the 1980s, and by the mid-1990s, most of the theoretical results were established \cite{boyd12}.

-A highlight is that the ADMM step-size choice is extremely robust, in the sense that it will converge with any positive step-size.
-This is in contrast to many gradient-based methods, of which the choice is limited to a certain region.
-On the other hand, the enlarged ADMM step-size parameter space also increases the burden of tuning.
-In our experiments, we observe that the underlying best step-size choice can take any positive value, from extremely small to arbitrarily large, related to problem structures and data size.
-Particularly, the best step-size choice does not generally translate to alternative formulations or data sets.
-That said, for different problems or simply when the data size changes, it is likely that the step-size needs retune to maintain a good performance.
-It is therefore of great interest to know --- what is the optimal step-size choice?
-This is a centrally important issue since, like many other first-order algorithms, the ADMM convergence rate has a significant dependence on the step-size selection.
-Solving this issue is an important guarantee for ADMM to have a reliable scalable performance across various data sets and problems.
+One theoretical consequence is that ADMM will converge with arbitrary positive step-size choices.
+Interestingly, all these choices, along with their corresponding iteration number complexity, seem to roughly form a convex graph, implying the feasibility of determining the best choice by convex optimization techniques \cite{rockafellar1997convex,boyd2004convex}.
+However, how to formulate the general convex program and then solve for its optimal solution has been a mystery.
+Challengingly, numerical experiments show that the underlying best fixed step-size can take any positive values, from extremely small to arbitrarily large, related to problem structures and data sizes.
+Particularly, the best choice does not generally translate to alternative formulations or data sets.
+It is hard to see any pattern and hence difficult to guess a good choice.
+Meanwhile, a good step-size can largely improve the algorithm's efficiency.
+It is therefore of both theoretical and practical interest to determine the optimal step-size choice.